tom-howard/com2009/docs/labs/assignment1/part1.md

 #### :material-pen: Exercise XX: Creating your own ROS Package {#exx}

 The `ros2` Command Line Interface (CLI) includes a tool to create a new ROS packages: `ros2 pkg create`.
-This tool supports two different *"build types,"* and packages are structured slightly differently in each case:
+This tool supports two different *"build types:"*

-1. **CMake**: for packages containing nodes written in *C++*:
+1. **CMake** (for packages containing nodes written in *C++*):

     `ros2 pkg create --build-type ament_cmake`

-2. **Python**: for packages containing nodes written in well, er, *Python*!
+2. **Python** (for packages containing nodes written in well, er, *Python*!):

     `ros2 pkg create --build-type ament_python`

+    Packages are structured slightly differently in each case

 You can learn more about all this from the [Official ROS2 Tutorials](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html), if you're interested.

 We'll be using Python throughout this course, but we'll actually take a slightly different approach to package creation that will provide us with a little more flexibility and ease of use (particularly for things we'll do later on in the Assignment #1 course and in Assignment #2).
 We've therefore created a helper script (inside the `tuos_ros` Course Repo) to help you create packages without using *either* of the above two scripts.
-The approach we'll take is based on [this tutorial from the Robotics Backend](https://roboticsbackend.com/ros2-package-for-both-python-and-cpp-nodes/), so feel free to look at this if you'd like to find out more.
-If not, then simply follow the steps below to create your first ROS package for this course, using the `create_pkg.sh` helper tool!
+The approach we'll take is based on [this tutorial (courtesy of the Robotics Backend)](https://roboticsbackend.com/ros2-package-for-both-python-and-cpp-nodes/), so feel free to look at this if you'd like to find out more.
+Then, simply follow the steps below to create your first ROS package for this course, using the `create_pkg.sh` helper tool!

 1. Navigate into the `tuos_ros` Course Repo that you downloaded earlier by using the Linux `cd` command (**c**hange **d**irectory).
 In **TERMINAL 1** enter the following: